BA Honours in Anthropology with Co-operative Education

 Students wishing to emphasize the social sciences and humanities in their Anthropology or Archaeology program should register for the BA degree.
 Those wishing to emphasize the natural and biological sciences should register for the BSc degree.
 It is recommended that first-year students in any of these programs register in Anthropology 201, 203, and Archaeology 201.

-Archaeology: Archaeology courses address the development of complexity, paleopathology, ethnoarchaeology, lithic technology, geoarchaeology, human osteology, zooarchaeology, human-environment interaction, and cultural heritage management.
+Archaeology courses address the development of complexity, paleopathology, ethnoarchaeology, lithic technology, geoarchaeology, human osteology, zooarchaeology, human-environment interaction, and cultural heritage management.
 Laboratory-based courses emphasize a hands-on approach to learning analytical techniques.
 Geographic areas include North and South America, Mesoamerica, North Africa, and the Arctic.

-Biological Anthropology: The BSc in Anthropology (also known as physical anthropology) includes courses in paleoanthropology and bioanthropology, which investigate the origins of our species, variation, and adaptation in modern human populations, and the behaviour and ecology of other primate species.
+The BSc in Anthropology (also known as physical anthropology) includes courses in paleoanthropology and bioanthropology, which investigate the origins of our species, variation, and adaptation in modern human populations, and the behaviour and ecology of other primate species.
 Laboratory-based courses examine casts of fossils from the earliest primates through to modern humans, and also human and primate genetics.

-Social and Cultural Anthropology: The BA in Anthropology focuses on social and cultural anthropology and adopts a cross-cultural perspective.
+The BA in Anthropology focuses on social and cultural anthropology and adopts a cross-cultural perspective.
 Courses seek to foster an understanding and appreciation of the wide variety of cultures in the world and provide critical insights into how people actually live and how they negotiate the challenges created by globalization.

-Development Studies: The Development Studies program is an interdisciplinary program designed to provide students with an understanding of the issues, policies, and practices associated with sustainable global and community development in the context of both Canada and internationally.
+The Global Development Studies program is an interdisciplinary program designed to provide students with an understanding of the issues, policies, and practices associated with sustainable global and community development in the context of both Canada and internationally.
 Courses examine social, economic, environmental, and political change as well as issues of poverty, hunger, social justice, colonialism, participatory development, cultural beliefs, human rights, and governance.
 Students gain practical skills for designing, implementing, and effectively managing community development projects which prepares them for further studies as well as employment in governmental, non-governmental, and other international development-related fields in Canada and abroad.

 African Studies: The Department offers a minor in African Studies.